jefdaj/horcrux/README.md

   (start here for practical usage examples)

 * [Horcrux 4/7: verify, decrypt](https://vimeo.com/448106558)

+There's some useful [general advice][advice] at the end of video 4, which maybe should have been in the first one.

 See also the rest of this readme, [the help output][1], or [the test scripts][2].